Alfresco/docs-alfresco/microsoft-azure/1.1/config/index.md

 7. Save the `alfresco-global.properties` file.

-    You are now ready to start Alfresco Content Services.
+    You are now ready to start Content Services.

 ## Properties reference